Nam (Korean surname)

 Nam is a Korean family name meaning "south".
 The 2000 South Korean census found 257,178 people with this family name, of whom 150,394 belonged to the Uiryeong Nam bon-gwan.
 According to the same census, the place with the highest frequency of people belonging to that bon-gwan was Eumseong County, North Chungcheong Province, where it accounted for 1,021 people, or 1.21% of the population; this represented a significant drop both in numbers and in proportion from the 1985 census, when it accounted for 1,427 people, or 1.71% of the population.

+The surname “Nam” is also found in the Middle East, mostly in Hebrew speaking communities though it is a rare surname overall with the meaning “slept” (נם).

+People

 Korean people with this surname include: